 The translocated koalas adapted well to life in their new forest home.
 These monitoring results complement processes to inform the decision-making regarding management programs at Cape Otway.

 Our scientists with expertise in wildlife ecology and habitat modelling used habitat mapping to identify a suitable translocation site north of Lorne.

 As part of the habitat mapping process areas close to main roads were excluded.
 Site visits were undertaken to estimate resident koala densities and verify the presence of koala food trees prior to finalisation of the translocation site.

 This map highlights areas of modelled koala eucalyptus habitat.

 Translocation of koalas from Cape Otway to the Great Otway National Park was undertaken to help manage the immediate welfare needs of the Cape Otway koalas and reduce over-browsing of their preferred habitat.
-Translocating koalas at this time of year enabled them to adapt to their new environment before any cold, wet weather.
+Translocating koalas at this time of year enabled them to adapt to their new environment well before any cold, wet weather.

 Over four weeks, a total of 528 adult koalas and 119 dependent back young were captured and health checked by qualified vets.
 Some 213 females were fertility controlled, with 69 adult koalas and one dependent back young euthanased due to health related issues and to prevent further suffering.
 Twelve dependent back young were re-homed at approved wildlife parks and 85 koalas not suitable for translocation were released back at their site of capture at Cape Otway.

 Most koalas in the trial and in the control group at Cape Otway, were recaptured and assessed through the second comprehensive monitoring conducted by ARI in February 2016.
 The results were encouraging with the translocated animals doing better than those returned to their original home ranges at Cape Otway.

 A two-week fertility control and health check program focused on catching female koalas not previously caught on private properties with high koala densities.